Professor Charles Pusey

 For information on other drugs used in the treatment of vasculitis see Glossary of drugs and side effects.

-When treatment is started promptly, before the need for dialysis, the majority of patients recover to have normal kidney and lung function.
+When treatment is started promptly, before the need for kidney dialysis, the majority of patients recover to have normal kidney and lung function.
 However, patients already on dialysis are unlikely to recover kidney function.
 Unlike some other forms of vasculitis, it is very rare for anti-GBM disease to relapse, and thus it does not usually require long-term treatment.
 Smoking is thought to be a possible trigger for causing relapses, and should be avoided.
-In patients remaining on dialysis, kidney transplantation is possible once anti-GBM antibodies have become undetectable.
+In patients remaining on dialysis, kidney transplantation is possible once anti-GBM antibodies have become undetectable and recurrence of the disease is a transplanted kidney is very rare.

 - Anti-GBM disease is a rare form of vasculitis